 Open Peer Review.
 Open Publishing.
 Open Access.
 Open Discussion.
 Open Directory.
 Open Recommendations.
 Open API.
 Open Source.

-Fast and Accurate Reading Comprehension Without Recurrent Networks
+Fast and Accurate Reading Comprehension by Combining Self-Attention and Convolution

-Abstract:Current end-to-end machine reading and question answering (Q&A) models are primarily based on recurrent neural networks (RNNs) with attention.
+Abstract:Current end-to-end machine reading and question answering (Q\&A) models are primarily based on recurrent neural networks (RNNs) with attention.
 Despite their success, these models are often slow for both training and inference due to the sequential nature of RNNs.
-We propose a novel Q&A model that does not require recurrent networks yet achieves equivalent or better performance than existing models.
-Our model is simple in that it consists exclusively of attention and convolutions.
-We also propose a novel data augmentation technique by paraphrasing.
-It not only enhances the training examples but also diversifies the phrasing of the sentences, which results in immediate accuracy improvements.
-This technique is of independent interest because it can be readily applied to other natural language processing tasks.
+We propose a new Q\&A model that does not require recurrent networks: It consists exclusively of attention and convolutions, yet achieves equivalent or better performance than existing models.
 On the SQuAD dataset, our model is 3x to 13x faster in training and 4x to 9x faster in inference.
-Our single model achieves 82.2 F1 score on the development set, which is on par with best documented result of 81.8.
+The speed-up gain allows us to train the model with much more data.
+We hence combine our model with data generated by backtranslation from a neural machine translation model.
+This data augmentation technique not only enhances the training examples but also diversifies the phrasing of the sentences, which results in immediate accuracy improvements.
+Our single model achieves 84.6 F1 score on the test set, which is significantly better than the best published F1 score of 81.8.

 TL;DR:A simple architecture consisting of convolutions and attention achieves results on par with the best documented recurrent models.